 Failure to honor these policies may result in the loss of your carrel.

 Keeping personal items in carrels

 Carrels are intended for storage of library materials, not storage of personal belongings.
-If your carrel is not being used for its intended purpose, you will be asked to give it up.
+If it is not being used for its intended purpose, you will be asked to relinquish your carrel.